ZeissIQS/zeiss-inspect-addon-api/doc/howtos/adding_workspaces_to_apps/adding_workspaces_to_apps.md

 ![Scripts as a group](assets/workspace8.png)

 The scripts `step1.py` and `step2.py` in the folder `myworkflow` are added as a dropdown menu to the toolbar.
-If the dropdown menu is closed, the script which was executed last is shown.
+If the dropdown menu is closed, the script last executed is shown.